nandita-rajesh/amfoss-tasks/task-06/Documentation.md

 ### Components

 ##### 1. `main.js`:
-The application starts with the main.js file, where Vue is initialized:
+    - The application starts with the main.js file, where Vue is initialized.
-    It imports necessary modules and components.
+    - It imports necessary modules and components.
-    Sets up the router using Vue Router for client-side navigation.
+    - Sets up the router using Vue Router for client-side navigation.
-    Configures the store using Vuex for state management.
+    - Configures the store using Vuex for state management.
-    Mounts the main application component (App.vue) to the DOM.
+    - Mounts the main application component (App.vue) to the DOM.

 ##### 2. `App.vue`:
 The main application component that sets up the overall layout.